wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 ## Alert Lifecycle Example

-Suppose the threshold for the alert is set to 50%, and so a true value is > 50% and a false value is <= 50%.
+Suppose the threshold for the alert is set to 50%, and so a reported value > 50% is true, and a reported value <= 50% is false.
 Settings for the alert are **Alert fires** = 2 minutes, **Alert resolves** = 2 minutes, and **Checking Frequency** = 1 minute.

 In the chart below: